Updated December 20, 2025 by Jan of Unique Baby Gear Ideas

 Reference: U.S. Consumer Product Safety Commission – Crib Safety Center

 Planning your nursery setup?
-Visit our nursery wall ideas for décor inspiration, or browse the crib parts library to match compatible hardware.
+Visit our DIY nursery decor ideas for décor inspiration or browse the crib parts library to match compatible hardware.

 Buying or restoring a used crib can be budget-friendly, but only if it meets current safety standards.